terraform-digitalocean-modules/terraform-digitalocean-droplet/examples/dns/README.md

 Now visit your Load Balancer IP in a browser and refresh.
 After a few minutes you should see the requests are sent to each Droplet in a round-robin fashion.

-You can lookup a DNS record like:
+**Note** DNS records will not be propagated to the internet (so won't resolve) until you have updated your NS records with your registrar.
+For testing purposes you can resolve addresses by targeting a DigitalOcean Name Server with dig.
+Example:

 ```
 dig `terraform output -json public_hostnames | jq -r .value[0]` @ns1.digitalocean.com
 ```

-Note that this example may create resources which can cost money.
+**Note** that this example may create resources which can cost money.
 Run `terraform destroy` when you don't need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->